-Located in the Peninsula of Brunswick, at the shore of the Strait of Magellan, the lighthouse is located at the tip of South America.
+Located on the southeast coast of the Brunswick Peninsula, at the shore of the Strait of Magellan, the lighthouse is located at the tip of South America.
 Don’t forget your camera!
-Cabo San Isidro is a landscape known for its mountain chains and wide diversity of species and habitat: subantarctic forests full of coigüe and cinnammon tree, peat lands, wetlands, highlands, glacier valleys, rivers and lakes.
+Built in 1904 by George Slight, Cabo San Isidro is a landscape known for its mountain chains and wide diversity of species and habitat: subantarctic forests full of coigüe and cinnammon tree, peat lands, wetlands, highlands, glacier valleys, rivers and lakes.